DressUP: Change the World

 Famous adults were once young too and they had their own doubts and insecurities.
 Beyoncé worried her ears were too big, Dr Karl was a refugee, who was bullied as a kid and Nobel Prize winner Malala Yousafzai was just ten years old when she started fighting for her right to education.
 And they all grew up and made an impact on the world.

-Check out our new exhibition, DressUP: Change the World, and discover how some of the planet’s most awesome people got that way.
+Discover how some of the planet’s most awesome people got that way.

 Try on costumes of their iconic outfits and connect with the lives of Malala, Dr Karl, Queen Bey and more.
 Listen to their stories and explore their lives and the choices they made.
 Find out how they overcame their struggles to make a difference in the world, and think about how you can too.